Rivers Casino (Pittsburgh): Management

-Dining & entertainment
+Dining and entertainment

-Rivers Casino has five restaurants: Grand View Buffet (closed since March 2020 due to the COVID-19 pandemic), Ciao, Flipt Burgers & Shakes, Martorano's Prime, and Mian.
+Rivers Casino has four restaurants: Ciao, Flipt Burgers & Shakes, Martorano's Prime, and Mian.
+The casino also previously had a buffet, but it closed in 2020 due to the COVID-19 pandemic.
 It also has three bars: Spiral Bar, Drum Bar and Wheelhouse.
 In the fall of 2009, the casino opened a coat room, open till 6pm Sunday through Thursday and until 2 am closing time on Fridays and Saturdays.
 The casino also has a night club and a 1,000 seat outdoor amphitheater.

 Rewards club

 Rivers Casino offers a rewards club, the Rush Rewards Players Club.
 It has various rewards based on play level.
 Some rewards include: free slot play, free monthly gifts, and free/discounted food offers.

 Table games

 Table games opened to the general public in July 2010.